 Alzheimer’s disease (AD) is the most common form of dementia.
-Dementia is a term for memory loss and other problems with thinking skills.
+The term dementia is used to define brain diseases related to memory loss and diminished cognitive skills.
 Other types of dementia include:

 - vascular dementia